Phanisment/Item-Caster/README.md

 |`right_click`               |Cast skill when right click.|
 |`left_click`                |Cast skill when left click. |

-See [this](/src/main/java/io/phanisment/itemcaster/SkillExecutor.java) for further info
+See [this](/src/main/java/io/phanisment/itemcaster/SkillExecutor.java) for further info. i know if that code is terrible 🗿

 ### Condition nbt
 > [!NOTE]